antrea-io/antrea/docs/prometheus-integration.md

 - **go_sched_latencies_seconds:** Distribution of the time goroutines have spent in the scheduler in a runnable state before actually running.
 Bucket counts increase monotonically.
+- **go_sched_pauses_stopping_gc_seconds:** Distribution of individual
+GC-related stop-the-world stopping latencies.
+This is the time it takes from deciding to stop the world until all Ps are stopped.
+This is a subset of the total GC-related stop-the-world time (/sched/pauses/total/gc:seconds).
+During this time, some threads may be executing.
+Bucket counts increase monotonically.
+- **go_sched_pauses_stopping_other_seconds:** Distribution of
+individual non-GC-related stop-the-world stopping latencies.
+This is the time it takes from deciding to stop the world until all Ps are stopped.
+This is a subset of the total non-GC-related stop-the-world time (/sched/pauses/total/other:seconds).
+During this time, some threads may be executing.
+Bucket counts increase monotonically.
+- **go_sched_pauses_total_gc_seconds:** Distribution of individual
+GC-related stop-the-world pause latencies.
+This is the time from deciding to stop the world until the world is started again.
+Some of this time is spent getting all threads to stop (this is measured directly in /sched/pauses/stopping/gc:seconds), during which some threads may still be running.
+Bucket counts increase monotonically.
+- **go_sched_pauses_total_other_seconds:** Distribution of individual
+non-GC-related stop-the-world pause latencies.
+This is the time from deciding to stop the world until the world is started again.
+Some of this time is spent getting all threads to stop (measured directly in /sched/pauses/stopping/other:seconds).
+Bucket counts increase monotonically.
-- **go_sync_mutex_wait_total_seconds_total:** Approximate cumulative time
+- **go_sync_mutex_wait_total_seconds_total:** Approximate cumulative
-goroutines have spent blocked on a sync.Mutex or sync.RWMutex.
+time goroutines have spent blocked on a sync.Mutex, sync.RWMutex, or runtime-internal lock.
 This metric is useful for identifying global changes in lock contention.
 Collect a mutex or block profile using the runtime/pprof package for more detailed contention data.
 - **go_threads:** Number of OS threads created.

 #### Hidden Metrics